8 CLASSIC FASHION ICONS

 …“I want to be Jackie Onassis, oh yeah!”…Jackie Onassis by Human Sexual Response (1980)

 From her True Fashionista Halston pillbox hats to simple tailored ensembles, Jackie O’s chic yet simple fashion sense resonated throughout a generation.
 Her taste leaned toward impeccably tailored dresses, skirts and blouses, accentuated by a simple pearl necklace and those giant sunglasses.
 Her outfits were often finished off with a pair of now-famous-thank you-Jackie Jack Rogers sandals.
-Here is a wonderful book about her very significant fashion relationship with Oleg Cassini.

 Well of course she makes the list, she’s Marilyn Monroe!
 In outfits ranging from short shorts to a floral day dress, Monroe’s look was the picture of easy style and vulnerability, which did well to hide her troubled past and difficult adult personal life.
 However, on the outside, she was everything perfectly suburban fifties.
 Her fashion sense of colorful outfits complete with hot pink gloves and red lipstick was augmented with mounds of costume jewelry.